JanisGeise/sparseSpatialSampling/README.md

 - the refinement of the grid near geometries requires approximately the same amount of time as the adaptive refinement, so unless a high resolution of geometries is required, it is recommended to set `_refine_geometry = False`

+### Projection of the coordinates for 2D in x-y-plane
+- for 2D cases, the coordinates of the generated grid are always exported in the *x-y-*plane, independently of the orientation of the original CFD data

 ## Unit tests
 - tests can be executed with `pytest` inside the `tests` directory